DavidPayares/Pneumonia-SAR/SAR-Pneumonia.md

 resetPar <- function() { dev.new(); op <- par(no.readonly = TRUE); dev.off(); op}
 ```

 # Data

 Our data contains the [standardized mortality ratio (SMR)](https://ibis.health.state.nm.us/resource/SMR_ISR.html#:~:text=Standardized%20Mortality%20Ratio%20(SMR)%20is,the%20same%20age%2Fsex%20groups.) of Pneumonia (our study variable) in 19 districts of Bogotá, Colombia for the years 2004, 2007, 2011 and 2014.
 The data also contains socio-economic, enviromental and healthcare covariates.

-As our data is stored in a *shapefile (.shp)* format, we will load it like so.
+As our data is stored in a *shapefile (.shp)* format, we load it like so.

 ```r